Record The Entry To Close The Dividends Account

 • Review the General Ledger: Look through the general ledger to find the dividends account and its current balance.

-• Calculate Total Dividends: Ensure that all dividend declarations have been properly recorded in this account.
+• Calculate Total Dividends: make sure all dividend declarations have been properly recorded in this account.
 The balance should represent the total dividends declared but not yet reflected in retained earnings.

 Step 2: Prepare the Closing Entry